shilpavijay/Algorithms/README.md

 Algorithms Problems Techniques
 -------------------------------------

-Simplified implementations of Some Interesting Problems and Algorithms using Python.
+Simplified implementations of Some Interesting Problems and Algorithms using Python/Javascript.

 Algorithms: